christopher-ward/SCIP-Accessibility/index.md

 3. I usually start in Chrome and then go to Firefox to utilize the Firefox Inspector's Accessibility checker to get another view from a different browser.
 The interface for the accessibility checker is also very helpful in Firefox.
 The Accessibility Properties of the Firefox Inspector tool shows the structure of the webpage through its semantic roles and how they relate.
 It also can check the font contrasts, keyboard navigability, and text label clarity of a webpage.
 It also can simulate various forms of color blindness and how users with those types of vision may see the content of the page.
 There are multiple built in tools in the browser to get an initial understanding of how accessible your pages are to other users.

-4. I will also use the [WebAIM Color Contrast Checker](https://webaim.org/resources/contrastchecker/) to help find more accessible matches for background and foreground when the need arises.
+4. I will also use the [WebAIM Color Contrast Checker](https://webaim.org/resources/contrastchecker/){:target="_blank" rel="noopener"} to help find more accessible matches for background and foreground when the need arises.
 However, on the fly, the browser devtools color picker tool will usually provide a helpful WCAG score for the background / foreground color combination.
 As I describe later, this tool is also integrated into the WAVE Web Accessibility Evaluation Tool suite.

-5. The [WAVE WebAIM Accessibility Evaluation Tool](https://wave.webaim.org/) provides a further detailed picture of your page's underlying structure and the impacts on accessibility.
+5. The [WAVE WebAIM Accessibility Evaluation Tool](https://wave.webaim.org/){:target="_blank" rel="noopener"} provides a further detailed picture of your page's underlying structure and the impacts on accessibility.
 WAVE provides increased clarity to each of the highlighted potential points of improvement to the webpage it is analyzing.
 It is great for seeing all of the accessibility opportunities visually represented on the webpage with some steps on how to incorporate the suggestions.
 Additional details over this and other tools' features, as well as how to use them, are also available in the "Steps to Take in Future" section of this document.

 7. Now that the general accessibility of the page is determined from manual and automatic testing, and visual analysis of the page, it is time to see how many of these features all come together to impact the "sound" of a webpage.
 The screen reader used by a visually impaired user, and how it reads the site, will completely determine their overall experience of the page.
 There are many different screen readers, including JAWS and NVDA for Windows, the built-in VoiceOver for Apple and iOS, ChromeVox on Chromebooks and TalkBack for Android devices.
 They all accomplish the same basic functions and will interpret the structure of your webpage in similar ways.
 The most popular Windows screen reader is JAWS, but perhaps the most accessible (and free) screen reader for Windows is Non Visual Desktop Access (NVDA).
 NVDA is the screen reader I used for the Screen Reader portion of this assessment.